Download zipped data from GISCO to the cache_dir

 gisco_set_cache_dir().- update_cache

 A logical value indicating whether to refresh the cached file.
-Default is
+Defaults to

 FALSE.
 When set toTRUE, it forces a new download.- verbose